 Mating

-The main reason angelfish kiss is to initiate the breeding process.
-Angelfish who are ready to mate will select their own partner and lock lips with them to signify that they have been chosen.
-They may also spin around the tank as they struggle to co-ordinate their balance.
+Angelfish who are ready to mate will select their partner and lock lips with them to signify that they have been chosen.
+They may also spin around the tank as they struggle to coordinate their balance.

 As well as lip-locking, you should notice the following signs when angelfish are ready to breed:

-- The female will develop a bulging belly and become more aggressive.
+• The female will develop a bulging belly and become more aggressive.

-- Paired angelfish will start to groom one another.
+• Paired angelfish will start to groom one another.

-- Paired angelfish will choose a spawning site and clean it together.
+• Paired angelfish will choose a spawning site and clean it together.

-- Angelfish will flash their fins and peck at each other.
+• Angelfish will flash their fins and peck at each other.

 Angelfish don’t mate for life.
-After their eggs have hatched, they sometimes look for a new mate if another fish makes a better match.
+After their eggs have hatched, they sometimes look for a new mate if another fish is a better match.
 This can cause angelfish to become territorial and fight with each other.

 Aggression